- Eat Where Elvis Ate! The Dogs Are Extraordinary! - April 5, 2020

 The oldest continuously occupied European city in America, St. Augustine, is located in the Great State of Florida.
 St. Augustine is over 450 years old (1565).
 Despite this singular fact, Florida remained mor’ or less unsettled, lawless, and wild until the 1800’s.
 At one time or ‘nother, Florida was under the control of Spain, France, and Great Britain before being ceded to the United States in 1819.

 At least on paper they controlled it.
 In reality, Florida was a vast wilderness inhabited by Indians, free blacks and runaway British slaves before becoming a territory of the United States in 1821.
 Two decades later, in 1845, just after the Second Seminole War, Florida became a state and the boom times began.

-The legend began with a man born just before the Civil War (1860) in Quincy, Florida.
+The legend of the “Coca-Cola Millionaires” began with a man born just before the Civil War (1860) in Quincy, Florida.
 He grew up to be a banker, had 10 children with his first wife, Mary, and after her death, remarried and had 8 children with his second wife, Edith.
 If you visit the Western Cemetery in Quincy, you’ll find his tombstone with a wife buried on each side and row upon row of the same white granite headstones that designate his family members.

 No, what he’s famous for —— is single handedly changing the fortunes of the town and making Quincy the richest town in America on a per capita basis — at least for a time (1930’s) — than anywhere else in the country.